 2019 Panel Discussion Schedule

-- Bekah Brunstetter's The Cake is partially inspired by the recent denial of bakers to create cakes for events that defy their religious beliefs.
-Join our panel of artists and legal practitioners as we discuss the ways in which artistic expression and public policy inform one another.
+Bekah Brunstetter's The Cake is partially inspired by the recent denial of bakers to create cakes for events that defy their religious beliefs.
+The panel will feature Sarah Neel of the ACLU, one of the lawyers involved in the Masterpiece Cake Shop case, and Daniel Ramos, the Executive Director of One Colorado, the state’s largest advocacy organization for lesbian, gay, bisexual, transgender, and queer Coloradans.
+The panelists will explore the ways artistic expression and public policy inform one another.